How to Use a Retatrutide Pen

 | Storage (unopened) | 2–8°C (refrigerated) |

-The 60-click cap per single administration is a mechanical limit of the dial — the dose dial physically stops at 60.
-Doses above 6mg in a single research session require splitting across two injections; for the exact split-dose lookup table, use the retatrutide pen clicks guide.
+The 60-click cap per injection is a mechanical limit of the dial — it physically stops at 60.
+Targets above 6mg are split across separate injections; for the exact split-dose lookup table, use the retatrutide pen clicks guide.
 The TRIUMPH Phase 3 program titrates retatrutide stepwise up to a 12mg weekly target dose, and the full escalation schedule lives in the dosage guide.[3]

 How Do You Use a Retatrutide Pen?